VIPriors/vipriors.github.io/call-for-papers.md

 **Predictive Coding with Topographic Variational Autoencoders**
 <br/>T. Anderson Keller, Max Welling

+_All works presented orally will also be presented as a poster._

 ### Poster presentations

 **Self-supervised Visual Attribute Learning for Fashion Compatibility**